kuruvasatya/Spring-JPA-ORM/README.md

 2. Table(name="")
 3. Id
 4. Column(name="", length="", nullable=true/false, umique=true/fasle)
-5. Transient => attribute is not added to the table
-6. Embeddable => tells the table to include this columns in the depended table
+5. Embeddable => tells the table to include this columns in the depended table
-7. ElementCollection(fetch = FetchType.Eager) => when a object has a collection of dependent objects
+8. ElementCollection(fetch = FetchType.Eager) => when a object has a collection of dependent objects

 ## Configuring the class with table
 ```java